adi7312/adi7312.github.io/README.md

 permalink: /
 ---

-I'm student of Cybersecurity at Warsaw University of Technology with commercial experience in the area of penetration testing.
-In context of security I'm interested in penetration tests, malware analysis and reverse engineering.
+I'm student of Cybersecurity at Warsaw University of Technology and Security Engineer at Samsung R&D. In context of security I'm interested in penetration testing, malware analysis and reverse engineering.
 In my spare time, I expand my knowledge in the area of operating systems and computer architecture.

 Skillset:
 * Security
 * Linux
-* C++
+* C
 * Python
 * Bash
 * Java

-From time to time I upload writeups to some CTF tasks (web, pwn, re and much more).